jwschman/jwschman.github.io/content/posts/2025/04-29-paperless-ngx-on-kubernetes-with-nextcloud-integration/index.md

 So I decided to do a Kubernetes CronJob that would execute an rclone move from the specified Nextcloud folder into a PVC mounted inside the Paperless-NGX pod.
 I'm pretty sure using an emptyDir here would be fine, but the PVC gives me a little more comfort that no data will be lost in case something goes wrong.

 The CronJob also pulls environemt variables from Vault.
-Specifically, RCLONE_CONFIG_NEXTCLOUD_URL, RCLONE_CONFIG_NEXTCLOUD_USER, and RCLONE_CONFIG_NEXTCLOUD_PASS.
-The RCLONE_CONFIG_NEXTCLOUD_PASS needs to be rclone encrypted before being saved as a secret in Vault, so on my Docker host I just ran `docker run --rm -it rclone/rclone obscure '<NEXTCLOUD-PASSWORD>'` and pasted the output into Vault.
+Specifically, `RCLONE_CONFIG_NEXTCLOUD_URL`, `RCLONE_CONFIG_NEXTCLOUD_USER`, and `RCLONE_CONFIG_NEXTCLOUD_PASS`.
+The `RCLONE_CONFIG_NEXTCLOUD_PASS` needs to be rclone encrypted before being saved as a secret in Vault, so on my Docker host I just ran `docker run --rm -it rclone/rclone obscure '<NEXTCLOUD-PASSWORD>'` and pasted the output into Vault.

 Finally, because my PVCs are RWO I needed to run the job on the same node as Paperless-NGX which was solved with a simple PodAffinity.